 You must submit the order to the judge for approval.
 You can mail the order to the court, or you can bring it to the family courthouse and drop it off in person.
-If bringing it in person, take the order to the 3rd floor at family court and drop it in the box for your judge.
+If bringing it in person, take the order to the Department Drop Box located outside the Self-Help Center on the 1st floor and drop it in the box.

 The judge will review all of your paperwork and decide whether to grant the name change.
 The judge will review the order and sign it if approved.
 The judge's staff will either mail the order back to you or will contact you so you can pick up the order and have it filed.
 If you are instructed to file the order yourself, take it to the Clerk's Office for filing.

 The judge may want you to appear at a hearing before deciding on the name change.
 If so, the order will be returned to you with a memo from the judge's staff asking you to set a "prove up" or an "uncontested" hearing.
 This is a short hearing where the judge can ask you some questions before deciding whether to approve the child's name change.
 To set a hearing, fill out a "Setting Slip" and bring it to the courthouse.
 A clerk will be able to set a court date for you when you file the form.